 - A padded box with a dedicated space for your glass piece.
 The best options are ones that are also airtight and odorproof.

-- If you want to be extra-discreet and secure, try a small safe or lockbox.
+- A small safe or lockbox.
 Just be sure it's padded so that your piece stays protected.
 This option is especially useful for those who have expensive custom glass and are willing to spend more to protect their precious paraphernalia.

 Storing bongs and bong equipment